bapti/funicular/README.md

 # react-cosmos
-Universal rendering library for react
+A very opinionated library for building a universal react app

-### Motivation
+### My motivation

+I haven't found a application framework for building a universal react app that I believe to be fully production ready with solid documentation and tools for speeding up developers working with the framework

 ### Existing libraries and starters